ahems/MyToDoApp/scripts/README.md

 **Execution Phase:** Before `azd provision` (pre-infrastructure deployment)

-**Purpose:** Prepares the Azure environment by creating Azure AD app registrations and discovering available Azure OpenAI models with quota.
+**Purpose:** Prepares the Azure environment by creating Azure AD app registrations and discovering available Azure AI Foundry models with quota.

 ### What it does